kzkymn/skautogluon/README.md

 ## About Docker File Support

-Since the AutoGluon official provides a Dockerfile, this project will not provide a Dockerfile.
+Since the official of AutoGluon has provided its Dockerfile, this project has discontinued providing our original Dockerfile.

-For more details, please refer to the following link.
+For more details about the official Dockerfile, please refer to the following link.

 [https://hub.docker.com/r/autogluon/autogluon](https://hub.docker.com/r/autogluon/autogluon)